For purchase over S$120

 • Research proven safe & effective.
 Backed by more than 35 studies.

 • Halal* & NSF certified.
-Compliant with GMP & public health protection standards.
+Compliant with with strict standards and procedures imposed by NSF.

 • Patented production technology.
 Awarded 2 Japanese patents and 3 U.S. patents for the proprietary processing technique.

 • 100% natural.
 Non-irradiated, free of vitamin K2, purine and pungent smell.
-Vitamin K2 may increase blood clotting and is known to interact with and reduce the effectiveness of Warfarin (blood thinner).
+Vitamin K2 may increase blood clotting and is known to interact with and reduce the effectiveness of blood thinners.
 Purine is a risk factor for high uric acid and gout.

 • Highly safe & stable.
 Confirmed by human clinical trials, research studies and almost 20 years of safety track records.
 Nattokinase NSK-SD® is stable for 42 months at room temperature and 18 months at 40oC.